Passport Photo Shadows: Is It Also Unacceptable on Face, Neck, Under Chin?

 No. You should provide compliant professional passport photos for the acceptance facility.
 It means without shadows.

-Are passport photo shadows acceptable?
+Are shadows in a passport photo acceptable?

 Yes and no. The only exception acceptable to the dark spots in passport photographs is behind the ears.
 All other even small shadows can result in passport application denial or delay.